Deepakmukka1/golang-api-task/README.md

 # Developer: Mukka Deepak

-The task is to develop a basic version of aInstagram.
+The task is to develop a basic version of a Instagram(backend) given by Appointy company.
 You are only required to develop the API for the system.

 Only libraries given in task are  used.